Kansas State hands No. 2 Baylor second straight loss

 BIG PICTURE

-Kansas State: This was a defining win for the Wildcats, who responded after a home loss to TCU on Wednesday.
+Kansas State: This was a defining win for the Wildcats, who survived despite scoring seven points and going 1 for 7 in the game's final 9:06.
 The Wildcats turned the ball over only once in the first 17:37.

 Baylor: The Bears have made a habit of comeback victories this season, but they were too flat for too long this time.
 Missed shots and lazy passes were the norm early in the game and helped Kansas State build its lead.
-The Bears were also outscored in the paint 26-22 despite a clear height advantage.
+The Bears were outscored in the paint 26-22 despite a clear height advantage.

 UP NEXT